 Introduced to Wiley through a PBS documentary Kehinde Wiley: An Economy of Grace, Wiley’s work far from simplistic, is embedded with various motifs and surface statements of black identity and sexuality.
 The observation also made by one of his colleagues who called Wiley “the black Andy Warhol” (4:52) both responded to the comment as a weighty one.
-Warhol, a very complex figure alone, such a bold statement of comparison is on hindsight problematic and slightly unfavorable for this rising artist to be campaigned against.
+Warhol, a very complex figure on his own, allows this statement of comparison problematic and slightly unfavorable for this rising artist to be campaigned next to.

 His choice of repetition: Although this documentary highlights Wiley’s first time approaching females as his subject for his work instead of his usual masculine figures, he always chooses a floral backdrop to surround his subjects.

 The spectacle of it all.
 Thriving as the poster child for the Pop Art movement, the basis of all his work surrounded this notion of FAME.
 Warhol’s coined statement “15 seconds of fame” is exactly what Wiley gave the random passerby’s on 125th Street Harlem who agreed to be a part of his project.

 The “artistic businessman” type.
 Naturally, many of the women who were approached were hesitant and unconvinced of his spiel.
 Presenting himself as a businessman, Wiley adopts the same artistic persona Warhol did.
 Their authenticity constantly questioned judging if their principles match their intention.